 A recent article by Kristina Abela in the Times of Malta quoted Maltese scientist James Ciarlo as saying “The Maltese climate will become more arid in the future, with a potentially devastating impact on ecosystems and human health”

-We are part of nature and have come to be as a result of natural evolutionary forces.
+We are part of nature and have come to be in nature.
 The mental construct we call economic growth, our relationship rituals, our entertainment, jobs, our politics and wars, all follow the rules of nature.
 The fact that our behaviour is destructive, misguided or even stupid changes nothing.
 The fact that to us it seems intelligent, innovative, hi-tech and complex is irrelevant.

 From Earth’s perspective the climate crisis, the mass extinction of life on Earth does not really matter.
 There have been five previous extinctions in the past 450 million years since life first occurred on this planet.
 Now it is to be six – this is no big deal for nature, it will recover over a few million years.
 Of course humans will have died off very early on, the only remaining trace being a narrow geological strata across the planet.